 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 While acknowledging that there are some challenges in Uruguay’s business climate, Uruguay is one of the more business-friendly countries in Latin America.
-The income distribution in Uruguay is one of the most evenly distributed in Latin America resulting in one of the largest middle classes in Latin America on a per capita basis.
+The income distribution in Uruguay is one of the most evenly distributed in Latin America according to the World Bank’s Gini Index report, resulting in one of the largest middle classes in Latin America on a per capita basis.

-Uruguay’s economic base is its agricultural sector, exporting products such as meat, dairy, wine, grains, and forestry products.
-More than half of Uruguay’s total exports are agricultural-based products.
+Uruguay’s economic base is its agricultural sector, exporting products such as meat, cellulose, grains, dairy wood, pharmaceuticals, and plastics.
+More than 60 percent of Uruguay’s total exports are agricultural-based products.
 About half of all industrial production is dedicated to food processing or agricultural product refinement.
-In fact, beef was Uruguay’s number one export product in 2019 with China being Uruguay’s top export destination.
-Uruguay is also an attractive market for international companies.
-It is one of the most politically and economically stable countries in the region and can serve as a regional distribution hub through its Free Trade Zones.
+In fact, beef was Uruguay’s number one export product in 2020 with China being Uruguay’s top export destination.

 Top reasons why U.S. companies should consider exporting to Uruguay: